Gorski4123/openhiun.github.com/_posts/2013-11-02-javascript-image-slider.md

 </html>
 {% endhighlight %}

-are you getting it?? see the javadcript code. it's really simple even begineer like me.
+are you getting it?? see the javascript code. it's really simple even begineer like me.
 I always sneak peek javascript code but this time i actually write and customizing this little code. ;)

 {% highlight javascript %}